The hall turns colors with your wish! Feel the original landscape of Japan at "Densetsuen" in Tono, Iwate.

 Feel the original landscape of Japan at the Lore Garden

-The Lore Garden, with its rows of thatched-roof houses, is a place where visitors can feel close to the original landscape of Japan.
+The Lore Garden, with its rows of thatched-roof houses, is a place where visitors can feel close to the original Japanese landscape.
 Visitors can enjoy the colorful autumn leaves from mid-October every year.
-In addition, if you visit the garden in autumn, you should definitely see the persimmons hanging from the eaves of the houses.
+In addition, if you visit the garden in the fall, you should definitely see the persimmons hanging from the eaves of the houses.
 Dried persimmons are made by tying persimmons to strings and drying them on the eaves of the houses, and are produced from fall to winter when the air begins to dry out.
 About a 20-minute drive from the Lore Garden is Choutankei, a ravine where huge granite steps have been eroded into a staircase-like formation that resembles a tatami mat.

 Dried persimmons in front of the eaves